JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-multiplatform-resources-usage.md

 Compose Multiplatform %composeEapVersion% introduces an experimental API for preloading font and image resources on web targets: `preloadFont()`, `preloadImageBitmap()`, and `preloadImageVector()`.

-Additionally, you can set a fallback font different from the default bundled one if you need special characters like emojis.
+Additionally, you can set fallback fonts different from the default bundled option if you require special characters like emojis.
+To specify a fallback font, use the `FontFamily.Resolver.preload()` method.

 The following example demonstrates how to use preloading and fallback font: